ajpeng/qNotes/README.md

 # Getting Started

-This application uses [Google Firebase](https://firebase.google.com/) to store the notes and thus the firebaseConfig object stored in `qnotes\src\index.js` will be required to be modified.
+This text editor which uses [Google Firebase](https://firebase.google.com/) to store the notes and thus the firebaseConfig object stored in `qnotes\src\index.js` will be required to be modified.
 To install the application run `npm install`.
+It fully

+## Motivation

+In the process of learning React, I wanted to make some application, so I though *I will make a Evernote clone, after all it is just a text editor*

+Things learned:

+* how to use Firestore
+* how to use React

 ## Available Scripts